 Seamless UX: For a user, this approach is extra simple – just type your number and it will be verified instantly, in real-time, with no further action required: no SMS to wait for, no PIN code to retype.

 tru.ID can help you to implement this 21st century approach to user identity.
-Our range of API-based products enables you to quickly and easily implement secure, frictionless mobile user authentication, reducing fraud and helping you to increase mobile revenues.
+No more guessing with unreliable and invasive data collection: our range of API-based products enable you to quickly and easily implement deterministic, secure, frictionless mobile user authentication, reducing fraud and helping you to increase mobile revenues.